axibase/atsd-use-cases/workshop/quik-lua.md

-# Using Lua to Automate Quik Terminal Actions
+# Integrating Quik with ATSD: Board Arbitrage

 ## Table of Contents